vrmeet/thexr/DO_THIS_NEXT.md

+NEXT:

+fix deep merge, or get rid of it.  enforce shallow keys and a patch or put API.  usually it's just one entity or component that we want to update

+do not persist avatars into db

 TODO:
   - update ISystem to:
       enable systems to be loaded as script tags and will register themselves using a global object